 If I had to choose a favorite cocktail or drink order (besides the ever-boring vodka or tequila soda or glass of wine), it would be a margarita.
 I have a lot of margarita recipes here on The Stripe but this is definitely a new fav, all thanks to this (delicious!!!) hibiscus syrup.
 This Hibiscus Margarita Recipe is a favorite as it is refreshing and light (and not too sweet – I’m not into overly sweet cocktails!).
+It’s a fun take on the classic margarita and feels a little bit unexpected.
+My new favorite thing has been garnishing with just a few dried hibiscus flowers.

 PS – In other margarita news, check out 5 of my favorite margaritas + this watermelon margarita recipe.